Santiago8888/Medium/Software-Pathology.md

 This leads me to think that Software development is a human activity unlikel every other done in the past.
 Consider an artist: a painter, sculptour or even architect once their work is finished it's over; they don't need to account for changes in external conditions or even how art will be valued in the future.

+The same happens to certain extent with more traditional branches of engineering like civil, chemistry or aeronautical that while facing external conditions they are usually known or planned before-hand.
+Even scientists, that aim to formulate theories mostly assume the invariability of the laws that govern the they try to understand.

+Software is a science of change, and ability to adapt as experienced by different species in nature during their evolution.
+The only human activities that to my knowledge experience such an uncertain environment are social sciences and business in their continious attempt to predict what the future brings.

 #### 3.4 Inflamation is the mechanism for cells to heal.